Velyki Perehony: Development and filming

 Sophia Square served as the Starting and Finish Line of Velyki Perehony.

 On 23 July 2012, Ukrainian television network 1+1 announced that it had acquired the rights to make a version of The Amazing Race.
 On 23 November 2012, it was revealed that Ukrainian hip-hop singer Oleksandr "Fozzy" Sydorenko would host the show.

 The show began filming on 25 November and lasted for four weeks.
 The show was produced by Sister's Production (Сістерз Продакшн), in association with ABC Studios.
 The first teaser for the show was released on 16 January.

 Production arrived in the Philippines only a few days before the region was struck by Typhoon Bopha.
 (Note: The name Bopha in the Philippine authorities were designated its local name Pablo by Philippine Atmospheric, Geophysical and Astronomical Services Administration.)
 The fifth episode makes many remarks about the coming storm, and heavy rainclouds, wind and thunder could be seen while the teams were racing.

 Casting

 Casting for the show was announced on the website of 1+1 on 23 July 2012.

 Marketing

 The series' two sponsors are Carlsberg and Fa.

 Contestants

 Ten teams of two make up the cast.
-At 72 years old, Vladimir from father and daughter team, Vladimir and Irina Vasilenko, is the oldest contestant in Amazing Race franchise history.
+At 72 years old, Vladimir from father and daughter team, Vladimir and Irina Vasilenko, is the oldest contestant in the Amazing Race franchise history.
 Other racers including beauty queens, athletes, actors and physicians, etc.

 During the eleventh leg, Oleksiy proposed to Olena at the Pit Stop and she accepted.